anBertoli/go-microservice-project/README.md

 We defined our services and all related middlewares, now we have to expose the service to the outside.
 The transport layer is related to concrete transports like JSON over HTTP or gRPC.
 No business logic should be implemented here.

-Each type of transport has its own peculiarities and nuances, but all implementations follow this pattern:
+Each type of transport has its own peculiarities and nuances, but all the implementations follow this pattern:
 - a handler is defined for each service method/API (not a strict rule)
 - the handler extracts and decodes relevant data from the request
 - the handler passes the collected data to the service method
 - the output is encoded and sent to the client

-We will implement JSON-over-HTTP adapters for the booking service defined previously.
+We will implement JSON-over-HTTP adapters for the booking service we defined previously.
 This layer can be modelled using closures (functions returning HTTP handlers) or using a struct whose methods are HTTP handlers themselves.
 The choice is not vital.
 In the Snap Vault project the second approach was followed.

-Note in the following snippet that the workflow defined above is used (encode from request, call the service API, encode and send response).
+Note how, in the following snippet, the workflow defined above is used (decode from request, call the service API, encode and send response).

 ```go